 The Fire Department is active in providing blood pressure programs, as well as instruction in Cardiac Pulmonary Resuscitation, automatic external defibrillator, first aid and safety.

 Public Outreach Programs

 The RHFD visits all schools within the City on the theme of fire prevention during National Fire Prevention Week every October.

 Other community services activities and special events that the RHFD participates in are National Night Out Against Crime® block parties, Neighborhood Watch meetings and the annual Muscular Dystrophy Telethon.

 The RHFD distributes free smoke detectors as well as detector battery replacement for the citizens of Richmond Heights.
 We are available to install them for residents who are unable to do it for themselves.
-To schedule smoke detector services, please contact Sarah Morton at 314-655-3581 or email email@example.com Monday through Friday between 8:30 a.m. until 5:00 p.m.
+To schedule smoke detector services, please contact the Fire Department at 314-645-8800 or by email at LVanCleave@richmondheights.org.
+Monday through Friday between 8:30 a.m. until 5:00 p.m.